 IGS

-• Checking ZTD values for range.
+- Checking ZTD values for the range.
 The valid range is [1.00, 3.00] m;

-• Checking formal error of ZTD (σZTD).
-A ZTD value is accepted if σZTD <= 10 mm or σZTD < 2.5 · median (the latter is applied only if the 24 hours median < 3.0 mm)
+- Checking formal error of ZTD (σZTD).
+A ZTD value is accepted if σZTD <= 10 mm or σZTD < 2.5 · median (the latter is applied only if the 24-hour median < 3.0 mm)

 EPN

-Comparing σZTD values between IGS daily product and EPN-repro2, the user may notice remarkable differences.
-In case of IGS daily data these values stay around 2 mm.
+The user may notice remarkable differences when comparing σZTD values between IGS and EPN-repro2.
+In the case of IGS, these values stay around 2 mm.
 At the same time, EPN-repro2 σZTD values can reach 5–6 mm.
-As a direct consequence to this (σZTD contributes over 75% to the total IPW uncertainty), the total σIPW values may reach slightly over 1 mm.
-It should be noted that EPN-repro2 is a combined product [3] of the results provided by different ACs which use different software — Bernese, GIPSY and GAMIT.
-While the ZTD values estimated by different software agree within around 3 mm, the σZTD values may differ up to three times.
-This is due to the fact that the initial constraints for the models used by the software packages are different (a dedicated reader may refer to the software manuals).
+As a direct consequence of this (σZTD contributes over 75% to the total IPW uncertainty), the total σIPW values may reach slightly over 1 kg/m2.
+It should be noted that EPN-repro2 is a combined product [4] of the results provided by different ACs that use different software — Bernese, GIPSY, and GAMIT.
+While the ZTD values estimated by this software agree within around 3 mm, the σZTD values may differ up to three times.
+This is because the initial constraints for the models this software uses differ (a dedicated reader may refer to the software manuals).
 The Bernese and GIPSY show σZTD values usually around 1.5–2 mm while σZTD provided by the GAMIT is around 4–5 mm.
 Eventually, the higher σZTD values from GAMIT lead to relatively higher values of σZTD in EPN-repro2.
-An extensive analysis by comparing the differences from diverse GNSS data processing software and data processing strategies on GNSS IPW values itself can be found from [12, 13], where mean values of IPW estimated from GNSS observations agree within 0.5 mm.

-The differences between σZTD values derived from different software is a reason why, in addition to using σZTD as given by data providers, the uncertainty of GNSS IPW product could be calculated with fixed σZTD = 4.0 mm (as suggested by IGS [10]).
+The differences between σZTD values derived from different software is a reason why, in addition to using σZTD as given by data providers, the uncertainty of GNSS IPW product is calculated with fixed σZTD = 4.0 mm (as suggested by IGS [14]).
 While also σZTD values are available to the CDS users, these values should not be used mechanically.
-Depending on the application, these uncertainty estimates may need to be scaled according to intercomparison experiments (for example, GNSS versus VLBI, MWR or radiosonde).
+Depending on the application, these uncertainty estimates may need to be scaled according to intercomparison experiments [16] (for example, GNSS versus VLBI, MWR or radiosonde).

 Examples

-• co-located MWR, retrieved from Onsala MWR ZWDs (January–June 2019 data only);
+- co-located MWR, retrieved from Onsala MWR ZWDs (January–June 2019 data only);

-• ERA5 (2014–2019), using bilinear spatially interpolated values to the locations of the GNSS site (noting that to the extent ERA5 provides a priori constraints to the GNSS post-processing the two series are not entirely independent);
+- ERA5 (2014–2019), using bilinear spatially interpolated values to the locations of the GNSS site (noting that to the extent ERA5 provides a priori constraints to the GNSS post-processing the two series are not entirely independent);

-• simultaneous co-located radiosoundings, available in IGRA (for 15 stations, 2014–2019);
+- simultaneous co-located radiosoundings, available in IGRA (for 15 stations, 2014–2019);

-• simultaneous co-located radiosoundings from GRUAN (for Tateno and Ny-Ålesund only, 2014–2019).
+- simultaneous co-located radiosoundings from GRUAN (for Tateno and Ny-Ålesund only, 2014–2019).

 The co-located stations were determined using two criteria: distance and height difference between stations were <15 km and <50 m, respectively.

 Figure 4: Map of IGS stations used in comparability study.
 Station ONSA is co-located with MWR, others are co-located with IGRA or GRUAN radiosonde stations.
-The IGS stations are divided into two categories based on the distance from the co-located datasets: (1) within 2 km radius (in red) and (2) within 2–15 km radius (in blue).
+The IGS stations are divided into two categories based on the distance from the co-located datasets: (1) within a 2 km radius (in red) and (2) within a 2–15 km radius (in blue).

 The uncertainty of GNSS-estimated IPW was calculated using two different approaches: (1) using σZTD = 4 mm as claimed by IGS and (2) using σZTD values provided by CDDIS.
-The annual average uncertainties of GNSS-estimated IPW when using σZTD = 4 mm in its calculations are 0.66 and 0.72 mm at NYA1 and TSKB.
-If using σZTD values provided by CDDIS, the uncertainty decreases to 0.43 and 0.49 mm, respectively.
-At the same time, GRUAN RS-estimated average IPW uncertainty at these stations was 0.31 and 1.07 mm.
+The annual average uncertainties of GNSS-estimated IPW when using σZTD = 4 mm in its calculations are 0.66 and 0.72 kg/m2 at NYA1 and TSKB.
+If using σZTD values provided by CDDIS, the uncertainty decreases to 0.43 and 0.49 kg/m2, respectively.
+At the same time, GRUAN RS-estimated average IPW uncertainty at these stations was 0.31 and 1.07 kg/m2.
 It can be concluded that the magnitude of the GRUAN RS and IGS GNSS data uncertainties is sufficiently large to explain the differences between the IPW measurements.

 Table 1: Average IPW bias and RMSD between IGS data and co-located techniques.